Gizra/drupal-starter/README.md

 with the following concepts and tools:

 1. [ddev](https://ddev.readthedocs.io/) should be the only requirement, and every operation should happen inside ddev's containers.
-That is, one should not ever need to execute commands such as `composer install` from the host machine.
+For example, one should not ever need to execute commands such as `composer install` from the host machine.
 Instead we have `ddev composer install`.
 The advantage is that we have a consistent, reproducible and shareable environment, so developers don't have to lose time over configuration of their host machine.
 1. [Robo](https://robo.li/) is the task manager, and is favored over bash scripts.
 The reason for this is that it's assumed PHP developers are more comfortable with PHP than Bash, and it provides